Originally published October 2017/Reviewed December 2021

 - When a patient is deemed to be incapable and the healthcare directive comes into effect, review the document carefully.
 Determine who has authority to consent on the patient’s behalf and whether there are any other restrictions or directions.
 Verify the identity of the individual(s) named in the document.

-- If you are asked to confirm that a patient was capable at the time he or she signed the directive, ensure you have proper authorization to disclose this personal health information.
+- If you are asked to confirm that a patient was capable at the time they signed the directive, ensure you have proper authorization to disclose this personal health information.

 - If you are asked to assess the capacity of a patient, review the healthcare directive to determine whether it contains directions about how capacity is to be assessed, and then comply with those directions.
 Be objective in your assessment and keep detailed records.
 Ensure you have appropriate authorization to share your findings with the requesting party.